XCOMPUTE

 XCOMPUTEâ„¢ is the only-of-its-kind peer-to-peer scientific computing platform enabling developers and users to build complex things using system and algorithm building blocks.
 The XC platform facilitates collaborative digital environments by leveraging advanced software with CPU, GPU, and network technologies.

-XCOMPUTE aims to be infrastructure for an integrated engineering environment and digital twin platform.
-XC acts as a hypervisor and information Rosetta Stone across teams' digital projects, encouraging the integration of files and code into a single source-of-truth (facilitating integration with other software across the team).
+XCOMPUTE aims to be infrastructure for an integrated engineering environment and digital twin platform, acting as a hypervisor and information Rosetta Stone across teams' digital projects, encouraging the integration of files and code into a single source-of-truth (facilitating integration with other software across the team).
 Users progressively resolve concepts via systems and subsystems, collaboratively assigning relevant attributes, performing simulations, and optimizing objectives.
 These systems and algorithms can be copied and/or reused as desired.

-Xplicit Computing's strategy is to first address critical bottlenecks in CAE/PLM, including: systems definition and requirement capture, spatial processing (such as mesh generation), performant data concurrency, intra- and inter-system coupling, global optimization, multi-physics, and digital automation.
+The thesis: such orthogonal characteristic building blocks are extensible to almost any engineering workflows; our strategy is to initially deliver CAE/PLM essentials: systems definition and requirement capture, spatial processing (such as mesh generation), performant data concurrency, intra- and inter-system coupling, global optimization, multi-physics, and digital automation.
 Progressively-sophisticated modules and capabilities will be released on a development schedule.

 Your input is welcome as we work to deliver more functionalities, starting with structural and thermal FEM, followed by compressible FVM, incompressible LBM, and electromagnetism.
 The expectation is that there will be compounding capability due to high level-of-integration.